SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Experiments for SAN applied for GLMs

-\paragraph*{Logistic regression with L2 regularization.} We consider L2-regularized logistic regression, i.e. the regularizer is $R(w) = \frac{\lambda}{2}\norm{w}^2$ with $\lambda =1/n.$ From Figure~\ref{fig:L2SAN}, SAN outperforms SAG and SVRG in all datasets, except for \texttt{mushrooms}, \texttt{ijcnn1} and \texttt{covtype}, where SAN is competitive with SAG or SVRG.
-Furthermore, SAN also has the smallest variance compared to SAG and SVRG.
+\paragraph*{Logistic regression with L2 regularization.} We consider L2-regularized logistic regression, i.e. the regularizer is $R(w) = \frac{\lambda}{2}\norm{w}^2$ with $\lambda =1/n.$ From Figure~\ref{fig:L2SAN}, SAN outperforms SAG and SVRG in all eight datasets, except for \texttt{mushrooms}, \texttt{ijcnn1} and \texttt{covtype}, where SAN remains competitive with SAG or SVRG.
+Note as well that for reaching an approximate solution at early stage, SAN outperforms SAG and SVRG in all datasets, except for \texttt{covtype}.
+Furthermore, SAN often has a smaller variance compared to SAG and SVRG based on eye-balling the shaded error bars in Figure~\ref{fig:L2SAN} which was produced by multiple executions. \paragraph*{Logistic regression with pseudo-Huber regularization.}